About This Page

 Contact Texas State PAEMST Coordinators

-If you are interested in helping out for the 2022-2023 review cycle, or have any other questions please contact your Texas State PAEMST Coordinators at email@example.com.
+If you are interested in helping out for the 2023-2024 review cycle as either a mentor or a reviewer, or have any other questions please contact your Texas State PAEMST Coordinators at email@example.com.

 Lori Garrett was selected as a 2020 science PAEMST national awardee.
 Mrs. Garrett teaches pre-kindergarten through grade 4 / science & enrichment at Cactus Elementary School in Dumas ISD, Cactus, TX.
 Additional information on the announcement for Mrs. Garrett is available on her PAEMST website profile (outside source).